zsscode/2019-Spring-DL/Course Content/Module 1 - Intro to ML/Topics.md

 1. On the same dataset, use everything else to predict age of the individual - see "06 NNs for Regression.ipynb"

 ## Convolutional Neural Networks for Multi-class Classification
+1. An intuitive guide to Convolutional Neural Networks - https://medium.freecodecamp.org/an-intuitive-guide-to-convolutional-neural-networks-260c2de0a050 - see "06 CNN Introduction.pdf"
 1. The MNIST example -
 GIF of How CNN works - https://towardsdatascience.com/types-of-convolutions-in-deep-learning-717013397f4d